1. MIYAZAKI’S FILMS FEATURE A TECHNIQUE CALLED ‘PILLOW SHOTS’

 As depicted so clearly in the opening scene to the Netflix series Riverdale, the apparent utopia looks beautiful to the tourist or to the casual observer but awful things are happening just beneath the surface.
 The voice over which accompanies the opening scene of Riverdale is a perfect description of the apparent utopia.

 Blue Velvet (1986) is famous for the utopian opening punctured by death, foreshadowed initially by the gun on the TV screen.
 Note the white picket fences, the rows of colourful flowers, the manicured lawns.
 Also the symbolic dream houses.
 Interestingly, after the man’s death, the camera gives us a macro shot of that perfectly manicured lawn to reveal the wriggling insect life underneath.
+Insects, snails… it seems life in the undergrowth is symbolically connected to apparent utopias.

 In the opening of L.A.
 Confidential (1997), Danny DeVito’s jaded, ironic voiceover explains how Los Angeles was marketed to wholesome family types, but turned out to be anything but.